 It’s not all bad, though: Bing’s audience skews older and wealthier than Google’s.
 It’s a demographic that has money to burn, and tends not to shop around as much.

-We’ve found—admittedly from a rather small sample size—that ads that emphasize products being Australian-made outperform other ads to a greater extent than on Google and Facebook.
+We’ve found—admittedly from a rather small sample size—that ads that emphasise products being Australian-made outperform other ads to a greater extent than on Google and Facebook.

 Setting up Microsoft Advertising on WooCommerce